 If you have pumpkins leftover from Fall decorations, don’t let them go to waste.
 Bake them and turn them into puree!
 It doesn’t matter if it’s pumpkins you grew yourself (hi giant pumpkins!), or ones you bought from the local grocery store or farmers market.

-There is delicious pumpkin puree waiting for you inside of every single pumpkin wishing you would cut it open and scoop it out to bake with it!
+There is delicious pumpkin puree and roasted pumpkin seeds waiting for you inside of every single pumpkin wishing you would cut it open and scoop it out to bake with it!

 To show you how easy it is to make homemade pumpkin puree, I made a quick video that walks you through how to do it!